On the global minimum of the energy-momentum relation for the polaron: Introduction

 Approaching the problem from a different angle, Dybalski and Spohn provide a proof of \eqref{eq:strict inequality} under the assumption that a central limit theorem for the polaron path measure with two-sided pinning holds true, see \cite[Sec.
 5]{DybalskiS2020}, in particular Theorem 5.3 and Conjecture 5.2 therein.
 To our knowledge, this particular version of the central limit theorem, however, has not been rigorously established so far.

-At the time of finalizing the present notes, we were informed by Polzer about his new work \cite{Polzer22} that presents a proof of \eqref{eq:strict inequality} based on a strategy, also in the probabilistic framework, that does not rely on the validity of the central limit theorem with two-sided pinning.
+At the time of finalizing our paper, we were informed by Polzer about his new work \cite{Polzer22} that presents a proof of \eqref{eq:strict inequality} based on a strategy, also in the probabilistic framework, that does not rely on the validity of the central limit theorem with two-sided pinning.
 In this new approach the polaron path measure is represented as a mixture of Gaussian measures and analyzed with techniques from renewal theory (see also \cite{Betz2022,Betz2021,MV19}).
-Among other interesting properties, \cite{Polzer22} shows that $E_{{\rm rad},\alpha}(|P|)$ is a monotone increasing function with strict monotonicity in a small neighborhood around zero.
+Among other interesting properties, \cite{Polzer22} shows that $E_{{\rm rad},\alpha}(|P|)$ is a monotone increasing function with strict monotonicity below the essential spectrum, i.e.,\ in particular in a neighborhood around $P=0$.

 In our proof we follow an operator-theoretic approach that is inspired by \cite{Lampart2021,Gerlach91,Froehlich1974,Moeller2005,Faris72,LaSch19}.
 Except for the following lemma, whose proof is based on results from \cite{Moeller2006} (see Section \ref{sec:proof}), our presentation is fully self-contained.\footnote{In this regard, let us note that we shall not make use of Gross' inequality $E_\alpha(0)\le E_\alpha(P)$ \cite{Gross1970}, which would evidently imply property (ii).}